Jumper21/Lookup.py/README.md

 Features
 ====
-* Retrieve IP or Domain Geolocation.
+* Retrieve IP or Domain location.
-* Retrieve your own IP Geolocation.
+* Retrieve your own IP location.
-* Retrieve Geolocation for IPs or Domains loaded from file.
+* Retrieve location for IPs or Domains loaded from file.
 Each target in new line.
 * Define your own custom User Agent string.
 * Select random User-Agent strings from file.
 Each User Agent string in new line.
 * Proxy support.
 * Select random proxy from file.
 Each proxy URL in new line.
-* Open IP geolocation in Google Maps using the default browser.
+* Open IP location in Google Maps using the default browser.
 * Export results to csv, xml and txt format.

-IP location Information
+location Information
 ====
 * ASN
 * City